inex/ixp-manager-docs-md/docs/features/api.md

 As of 7.3, this feature is remain enabled by default, but will generate a notice in the application logs to inform you of the deprecated usage.
 It can be disabled by setting `IXP_ALLOW_DEPRECATED_APIKEYS_VIA_GET=false` in `.env`.

+The log message will contain the API Key ID for legacy API Keys, or the API Token Identifier for new API keys.

 A future release will turn the setting off by default and software using this authorization method will be denied.
 It can be enabled by setting `IXP_ALLOW_DEPRECATED_APIKEYS_VIA_GET=true` in `.env`.
 A subsequent release will remove support for this feature entirely.

 ## API Key Management